 Design ukiyo-e art in your browser with Morphic's ukiyo-e AI image generator.
-Generate ukiyo-e compositions like a cresting wave over a small fishing boat with a mountain on the horizon, an Edo-period kabuki actor in a bold pose against a single-tone background, or a moonlit travel scene of a samurai crossing a wooden bridge, and pair every piece with the Style Transfer workflow to lock the hand-pulled woodblock grain across the line-up.
-Animate any still with the Image to Video tool.
+Generate a cresting wave over a fishing boat or a samurai crossing a moonlit bridge, lock the woodblock grain with Style Transfer, then animate any still with Image to Video.

 Ukiyo-e subjects you can design